 Before you get started, the most important step is getting your resume sorted.
 All employers will need to suss out your resume before they consider hiring you, so getting this in order should be your number one priority before you start searching and applying for any roles.
-Our friends at Skillsroad have a fantastic Resume Builder
+To help get you started, feel free to use our Resume template.

 Remember, the key here is to list important items that showcase your goals, schooling achievements, work experience and most importantly any previous jobs you’ve held.